gnuradio/hugo-website/content/news/2026-03-22-gr4-release-candidate-1/index.md

 **GNU Radio 4.0 RC1: A New Foundation for High-Performance Signal Processing**

 GNU Radio 4.0 has reached its first release candidate (RC1)—a major milestone that signals the transition from active development to **near-production readiness**.
-See the [tag](https://github.com/fair-acc/gnuradio4/releases/tag/4.0.0-RC1) for all the details.

 At this stage, the core architecture is stable, the execution model is well-defined, and the API is no longer expected to undergo major breaking changes.
 Developers can begin building against GR4 today with confidence that their work will carry forward into the final release.